nyx-space/anise/anise-py/README.md

 1. Jump into the vitual environment and install `patchelf` for faster builds: `pip install patchelf`, and `pytest` for the test suite: `pip install pytest`
 1. Run `maturin develop` to build the development package and install it in the virtual environment
 1. Finally, run the tests `python -m pytest`

+To run the development version of ANISE in a Jupyter Notebook, install ipykernels in your virtual environment.

+1. `pip install ipykernel`
+1. Now, build the local kernel: `python -m ipykernel install --user --name=.venv`
+1. Then, start jupyter notebook: `jupyter notebook`
+1. Open the notebook, click on the top right and make sure to choose the environment you created just a few steps above.